ndaneil/matterdoor/README.md

   enum class FunctionEvent : uint8_t { NoneSelected = 0, FactoryReset };
 ```

-Next, in the `app_task.h`, there are several changes:
+Next, in the `app_task.h`, there are multiple changes needed:

 ```diff
   /*